 In recent years, though, sleep science has worked to broaden its understanding of both gender- and sex-based differences in sleep.
-Studies have cast light on how sleep disorders affect each group in distinct ways and how the quantity and quality of sleep diverge between women and men.
+Studies have cast light on how sleep disorders affect people in distinct ways and how the quantity and quality of sleep may diverge between women and men.

 Do Women and Men Sleep Equally Well?

-Growing evidence indicates that, on average, women in the United States get more total sleep each day than men when counting nightly sleep and daytime naps.
-In one large study, the average time difference depended on age and ranged from five to 28 minutes.
+Growing evidence indicates that, on average, women in the United States get more total sleep each day when counting nightly sleep and daytime naps.
+In one large study, the average time difference depended on age and ranged from 5 to 28 minutes.

 At the same time, women experience more sleep fragmentation and lower quality sleep.
 Some researchers believe that many women have increased sleep quantity as an attempt to compensate for reduced sleep quality.

-It’s important to remember that sleep can vary considerably from person to person and is influenced by a wide range of factors.
-Studies showing differences in sleep quantity or quality reflect an aggregate; they don’t mean that all women sleep more or have lower-quality sleep than men.
+It is important to remember that sleep can vary considerably from person to person and is influenced by a wide range of factors.

 There are both sex- and gender-based factors that influence how and why men and women sleep differently.